michaeljchong/facebook-clone/README.md

 * User show page shows profile info and posts
 * Send and receive friend requests on users index page
 * Notifications for new friend requests, comments
-* Like posts and comments
+* Like/unlike posts and comments

 In Progress:
-* Unlike functionality
+* Notifications for likes

 To Do:
 * Edit and delete comments (restricted to comment author)
-* Notifications for likes
 * Set view state on notifications to differentiate between ones that have already been seen
 * Destroy friend request notification once request is accepted or deleted
 * Navbar